 Departing from Beijing: There are many daily direct flights from Beijing to Xiamen.
 The 12-hour train ride is truly for aficionados.

 Departing from Shanghai: The new bullet speed D-Trains take about 8 hours from Shanghai to Xiamen.
 There are also several direct flights.

-Return options: The Tea and Tulou Eco-Cycle trip finishes in Zhangzhou on Wednesday morning, and The Hutong will arrange your transfer back to Xiamen with flights back to all major cities (Hong Kong, Beijing and Shanghai).
+Return options: The Tea and Tulou Eco-Cycle trip finishes in Zhangzhou on Thursday morning, and The Hutong will arrange your transfer back to Xiamen with flights back to all major cities (Beijing and Shanghai).
 Please check ticket availability for your return before you book.